Au-Lab/Error-correction-benchmark/README.md

 simulated_snp.txt: All the simulated SNPs.

-The file simulated_snp.txt in this repository records all the simulated SNPs that have been used in our paper.
+The file simulated_snp.txt in this repository records all the simulated SNPs that were used in our paper.